irhafidz/PeopleFlux/peoplefluxvis.md

 ### Installing KeplerGL from Windows 10

 I learn about [KeplerGL](https://kepler.gl/) on a webinar from [DSF Lunch](https://www.datasciencefestival.com/event/dsf-lunch-learn-visualising-location-data-with-keplergl/) but got stuck with the KeplerGL installation.
-Read from a lot of source, turns out I need to:
+Read from a lot of source, turns out according to [this medium article](https://medium.com/@rschoudhary1999/installing-fiona-on-windows-10-for-keplergl-6af2628b6fc5) I need to:

 get [Fiona](https://pypi.org/project/Fiona/) correctly.